spotify/lingon/README.md

 This project is an attempt to port a subset of [middleman](http://middlemanapp.com) to the node.js ecosystem.
 We are specifically targeting the features that are useful when building single page JS apps.
 If you already love middleman and Sprockets but want/need to use node.js, this might be interesting to you.

-**Namechange**

-This project was previously known as Orangejuice.<br />
-It is still very much alive, but with the new shiny name: Lingon.

 **Features**

 * Powered by node streams & compatible with many gulp plugins